cardiology-gen-ai/data-etl/mddocs/Syncope_2018.md

 For PNES, a video-electroencephalogram (EEG) forms the highest level of diagnostic probability.
 [204] For syncope and PPS, video can play a similar, probably underused, role (see section 7).
-Adding video recording to a tilt table test adds the ability to review clinical signs in . [.................]
+Adding video

 relation to BP and HR objectively and repeatedly, thus helping to distinguish VVS from PPS.
 This approach has revealed new pathophysiological insights in syncope.
 [9] Attaching the camera to the tilt table